Kakifrucht/WorldGuardFix/README.md

 ## Current features

 - Hooks into WorldGuard
-- Disables fishing hook in noPvP zones
+- Disables fishing hook in noPvP regions
-- Disables lingering potions in nosplash zones
+- Disables lingering potions in nosplash regions
-  - Disables areacloud effect in nosplash zones aswell
+  - Disables areacloud effect in nosplash regions aswell
-- Disable frost walker in no build zones
+- Disable frost walker in no build regions
-- Disable placement of boats in nobuild zones
+- Disable placement of boats in nobuild regions
-- Disable placement of endercrystals in nobuild zones
+- Disable placement of endercrystals in nobuild regions